Vintage Christmas Candy

 5. Peanut Brittle by Leanne L.

-Peanuts may not be the most common Christmas treat ingredient, but when you use them as the base for a brittle dessert, it makes the treat especially flavorful.
-This is one of those treats that you relish as you break off a piece to munch on throughout the holidays.
-Just be careful and make sure your teeth are still in place as you crunch this delicious combination of some of your favorite snack choices.
+Peanuts may not be the most common Christmas treat ingredient, but using them as the base for a brittle dessert makes the treat exceptionally flavorful.
+This is one of those treats you relish as you break off a piece to munch on throughout the holidays.
+Just be careful and ensure your teeth are still in place as you crunch this delicious combination of some of your favorite snack choices.

 5 from 13 votes